Restoring Hebrew Diacritics Without a Dictionary: Task and Datasets

-\paragraph{Training corpora} Dotted modern Hebrew text is scarce, since speakers usually read and write undotted text, with the occasional diacritic for disambiguation when context does not suffice.
-As we are unaware of legally-obtainable dotted modern corpora, we use a combination of dotted pre-modern texts and semi-automatically dotted modern sources to train \sysname{}.
-The \textsc{pre-modern} portion is obtained from two main sources: A combination of late pre-modern text from Project Ben-Yehuda, mostly texts from the late 19th century and the early 20th century;\footnote{Obtained from the Ben-Yehuda Project \url{https://benyehuda.org/}.} and rabbinical texts from the medieval period, the most important of which is Mishneh Torah.\footnote{Obtained from Project Mamre \url{https://www.mechon-mamre.org/}.} This portion contains roughly 2.6 million Hebrew tokens, most of which are dotted, with a varying level of accuracy, varying dotting styles, and varying degree of similarity to modern Hebrew.
+Dotted modern Hebrew text is scarce, since speakers usually read and write undotted text, with the occasional diacritic added for disambiguation when context does not suffice.
+As we are unaware of legally-obtainable dotted modern corpora, we use a combination of dotted pre-modern texts as well as automatically and semi-automatically dotted modern sources to train \sysname{}:

+The \textsc{pre-modern} portion is obtained from two main sources: A combination of late pre-modern text from Project Ben-Yehuda, mostly texts from the late 19th century and the early 20th century;\footnote{ \mbox{\url{https://benyehuda.org}}} rabbinical texts from the medieval period, the most important of which is Mishneh Torah (obtained from Project Mamre);\footnote{\mbox{\url{https://mechon-mamre.org}}} and 23 short stories from the short story project.\footnote{\mbox{\url{https://shortstoryproject.com/he/}}} This portion contains roughly 1.81M Hebrew tokens, most of which are dotted, with a varying level of accuracy, varying dotting styles, and varying degree of similarity to Modern Hebrew.

+The \textsc{automatic} portion contains 547 short stories taken from the short story project.
+The stories are dotted using Dicta \emph{without} manual validation.
+The corpus contains roughly 1.27M Hebrew tokens.

-The \textsc{modern} portion contains manually collected text in modern Hebrew, mostly from undotted sources, which we dot using Dicta and follow up by manually fixing errors, either using Dicta's API or via automated scripts which catch common mistakes.
-We use the same technique and style for dotting this corpus as we do for our test corpus (\S\ref{sec:model}), but the documents were collected in different ways.
-We made an effort to collect a diverse set of sources: news, opinion columns, paragraphs from books, short stories, blog posts and forums expressing different domains and voices, Wikipedia articles, governmental publications, and more.
-As our dotting guidelines aim for readability and faithfulness to modern writing conventions, we were able to create a corpus large enough with limited expertise in dotting.
-Our modern corpus contains roughly 0.3 million Hebrew tokens, and is much more consistent and similar to the expectation of a native Hebrew speaker than the \textsc{pre-modern} corpus.
+Lastly, the \textsc{modern} portion contains manually collected text in Modern Hebrew, mostly from undotted sources, which we dot using Dicta and follow up by manually fixing errors, either using Dicta's API or via automated scripts which catch common mistakes.
+We made an effort to collect a diverse set of sources: news, opinion columns, paragraphs from books, short stories, Wikipedia articles, governmental publications, blog posts and forums expressing various domains and voices, and more.
+Our \textsc{modern} corpus contains roughly 326K Hebrew tokens, and is much more consistent and similar to the expectation of a native Hebrew speaker than the \textsc{pre-modern} or the \textsc{automatic} corpora, and more accurately dotted than the \textsc{automatic} corpus.
 The sources and statistics of this dataset are presented in \autoref{tab:data}.